openwebdocs/owd-website/pages/content/reports/2024/index.md

 ## Sovereign Tech Fund

 Open Web Docs is very proud to have received a second round of investment from the [Sovereign Tech Fund (STF)](https://www.sovereign.tech/programs/fund) at the beginning of 2024.
 STF supports the development, improvement, and maintenance of open digital infrastructure in the public interest.
-[STF’s Contribute Back Challenges](https://www.sovereign.tech/programs/challenges) selected Open Web Docs as a partner to implement improved tooling and the maintenance of the [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data) and further development of the [openwebdocs/mdn-bcd-collector](https://github.com/openwebdocs/mdn-bcd-collector) tool.
+[STF’s Contribute Back Challenges](https://www.sovereign.tech/programs/challenges) selected Open Web Docs as a partner to implement improved tooling and the maintenance of [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data) and further development of the [openwebdocs/mdn-bcd-collector](https://github.com/openwebdocs/mdn-bcd-collector) tool.

 As part of this program, we continued the work started during from the first round, in 2023, by completing these key milestones:

 - Open Web Docs (OWD) automatically update browser compatibility data using OWD’s [mdn-bcd-collector](https://github.com/openwebdocs/mdn-bcd-collector).
 Thanks to Open Web Docs and the MDN BCD Collector project, browser compatibility information is available to web developers for new browser releases faster than ever: data gets collected when a new beta versions of browsers are published and data is made available well before the stable browser versions get released.
 - Our collector automatically detects the addition and removal of 90.15% of all browser features for the entire web platform when a new browser is released.
 Data collected by OWD's MDN BCD Collector is recorded in the open-source [BCD](https://github.com/mdn/browser-compat-data) project, which is used by several popular web developers tools, such as [CanIUse](https://caniuse.com/), [MDN Web Docs](https://developer.mozilla.org), [Baseline](https://github.com/web-platform-dx/web-features/blob/main/docs/baseline.md) and [web-features](https://github.com/web-platform-dx/web-features).
 - OWD runs tests on mobile browsers and WebViews providing accurate compatibility data for these platforms and highlighting differences between mobile and desktop browsers.
-- We also made our tooling more generally available, so that new tools, such as [runtime-compat-data](https://runtime-compat.unjs.io/) can display compatibility across different JavaScript runtimes.
+- Open Web Docs (OWD) also made our tooling more generally available, so that new tools, such as [runtime-compat-data](https://runtime-compat.unjs.io/) can display compatibility across different JavaScript runtimes.
 We are proud that our work on this data contributes to better understanding of compatibility issues, to more interoperability, and better standardization on the web platform.

 ## OWD project work

-The Open Web Docs [Steering Committee](https://github.com/openwebdocs/project/blob/main/steering-committee/membership-expectations.md) meets on a weekly basis to determine project work for OWD's technical writing staff.
+The Open Web Docs [Steering Committee](https://github.com/openwebdocs/project/blob/main/steering-committee/membership-expectations.md) meets weekly to determine project work for OWD's technical writing staff.
 The Steering Committee is guided by the [OWD prioritization criteria](https://github.com/openwebdocs/project/blob/main/steering-committee/prioritization-criteria.md) and [OWD’s charter](https://github.com/openwebdocs/project/blob/main/charter.md).
 OWD efforts are prioritized based on the needs of the global community of web developers and designers.
 The [OWD project proposal](https://github.com/openwebdocs/project/issues/new/choose) process is open to everyone, with proposals reviewed by the Steering Committee.

 A few of the major projects Open Web Docs completed in 2024 are: